VeronicaCucamonga/DeweyDecimalClassification/README.md

 4: Afterwards you rearrange your call numbers and double check them.
 You may click the save button.
 Just incase the order is not right.
 It will ask you to try again once more until it is right.
 Once you get it right you get to recieve 10 points and a new set of generated call numbers are displayed.

+Identifying Areas:
+5. Once you click on the identifying areas button you will be presented with a new form.
+In this form you will view on the left-hand side, two listboxes: one for 4 call numbers and another for 7 descriptions.

+6: On the right-hand side you will see 8 combo boxes: 4 for call numbers and 4 for descriptions.
+This will be used to match your call numbers and descriptions together.

+7: Once you match your call numbers and descriptions if your answers are incorrect it will ask you to try again.
+If your answers are correct you will recieve
+4 points for getting them all correct and it will automatically restart for you to match the descriptions and call numbers again.

+Finding Call Numbers:
+8: When Finding call numbers is clicked it displays a message box saying "coming soon"